 A: No!
-You must first obtain permission from the appropriate Board Member of the United Tiny House Association.
-The vendors and participants who have taken the time to officially register for our Tiny House Festivals have invested their time and resources in providing the attendees access to their quality products and services.
-Because of this, we must insist anyone who is not registered as a vendor, business, builder or home owner, not come to our Tiny House Festivals with the intent to promote their business, service, product or event.
+You must first obtain permission in writing from the appropriate Board Member of the United Tiny House Association.
+The vendors and participants who have taken the time to officially register for our Tiny LIVING Festivals have invested their time and resources in providing the attendees access to their quality products, structures, and services.
+Because of this, we must insist anyone who is not registered as a vendor, business, builder or home owner, not come to our Tiny LIVING Festivals with the intent to promote their business, service, product or event.
 At the same time, if you have a product or service that is of direct benefit to the tiny house and micro living community and you are not a registered vendor, please contact us within 2 weeks before our events so you may coordinate having your marketing materials available through our official information booth.

-Q: Will there be tiny houses for sale at the Tiny House Festivals?
+Q: Will there be tiny homes for sale at the Tiny LIVING Festivals?

 A: Yes, both privately owned and vendor owned tiny homes are for sale during our events.*